OUIsolutions/C-React/README.md

         ),

         ReactCreateElement("h1", ReactNULL,
-            ReactCreateString("📝 Type Your Name"),
+            ReactCreateString("📝 Type Your Name")
-            -1
         ),

         ReactCreateElement("p", ReactNULL,
-            ReactCreateString("Enter your name and press Tab or click outside:"), -1
+            ReactCreateString("Enter your name and press Tab or click outside:")
         ),

         // Input field that triggers set_input_value on blur (when user leaves the field)